About: Michael Acsbok

 This partnership allows the Putnam County Public Library to harness the power of Driving-Tests.org’s specialized practice exams to turn new drivers into safer drivers.
 The new program will work as an outreach for several valued groups of patrons, such as teens, those with disabilities, those who participate in the library’s programs for seniors and need to take a renewal exam, and patrons at every other stage of life.

-- Tuesday, June 6th, from 1:00 PM to 3:00 PM, Introduction to Computers Part One will help you understand how the computer works will give you the confidence to tackle future tasks on your own.
-Topics covered, Basic Computer Operation, and Mouse Exercises.
+Monday, March 19, from 5:30 PM to 7:30 PM, Introduction to Computers Part One will help you understand how the computer works will give you the confidence to tackle future tasks on your own.
+Topics covered, History of Computers, How a Computer Works, Basic Computer Operation, and Mouse Exercises.

-- Tuesday, June 13th, from 1:00 PM to 3:00 PM, part two of our Introduction to Computers series will get patrons used to navigating the computer and understanding the why and the how.
-Topics covered: Applications, Operating Systems, and Hands on with our Graphical User Interface, Windows 10.
+Monday, March 26 , from 5:30 PM to 7:30 PM, part two of our Introduction to Computers series will build on part one by teaching you to understand the words people use when talking about computers.
+We will get used to navigating the computer and understanding the why and the how.
+Topics covered: Applications, Operating Systems, and Hands on with a Graphical User Interface.

-- Tuesday, June 20th, from 1:00 PM to 3:00 PM, part three of our Introduction to Computers series will build on part two by walking you through the most important parts of your operating system, managing your installed applications, and organizing your personal computer files.
+Monday, April 2, from 5:30 PM to 7:30 PM, part three of our Introduction to Computers series will build on part two by walking you through the most important parts of your operating system, managing your installed applications, and organizing your personal computer files.
+We will get used to creating folders, saving files, and learning how to cut, copy, and paste.
 Topics covered: Files and folders, copy and paste, and adding and removing applications.